akakadiaris/akakadiaris/README.md

 ### Hi Y'all 👋

-I am currently a first-year Masters student in the Masters in Data Science program at Columbia University.
+I am currently a first-year Masters student in the Masters in Data Science program at Columbia University with a graduation date of May 2024.
 I am interested in the intersection of Machine Learning and Artificial Intelligence in the Healthcare industry.

 Before starting my Masters, I graduated from The George Washington University in Washington, DC, with a BS in Business Analytics and a minor in Computer Science in May 2022.
 After graduating, I worked at IBM as an Associate Developer in the IBM Federal Consulting Group.